NghiaNguyen101/Yelp-codepath-ios/README.md

 - [x] Search results page
 - [x] Infinite scroll for restaurant results.
-- [ ] Implement map view of restaurant results.
+- [x] Implement map view of restaurant results.
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Custom seachBar in extended navBar
+- [x] Implement custom dropPin for restaurants

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Later
+1. Create extended view for navBar
+2. Create custom view for dropPin
+3. Add mapViewController as a child in BusinessViewController (a little bit hacky)

 ## Video Walkthrough